nwhisler/AI_Driven_Workflow_Automation_Agent/README.md

-# AI_Agent
+# AI-Driven Workflow Automation Agent

 ## Overview

-**AI_Agent** is a local, LLM-powered automation system that performs end-to-end candidate screening and interview scheduling.
+**AI-Driven Workflow Automation Agent** is a local, LLM-powered automation system that performs end-to-end candidate screening and interview scheduling.
 It parses resumes, evaluates candidates against configurable criteria, generates interview availability, communicates via email, and schedules interviews on a calendar using structured LLM outputs.

 The system is designed to run **entirely locally** using **Ollama** for inference and relies on explicit schemas (via Pydantic) to ensure deterministic, machine-parseable LLM responses.